ulrikstrid/fastpack-devserver-playground/README.md

 # fastpack devserver playground

-Playing with serving files and websockets in reason to build a devserver for fastpack.

-The project is started as a clone of [hello-reason](https://github.com/esy-ocaml/hello-reason).

-The fileserver part is borrowed from [@anmonteiro's graphql example](https://github.com/anmonteiro/reason-graphql-fullstack).
+This is a playground for developing a devserver for [fastpack](https://github.com/fastpack/fastpack).
+The goal is to get it merged in to fastpack.

 ## Usage